New Staircase Cost

 Carpenter

 These tradesmen are hired if you decide to build your staircase out of wood.
-They will often be able to undertake the job themselves without the need for further tradesmen, although this will depend on the skills of the Carpenter chosen.
-A carpenter will usually cost you around £125 per day.
-This will depend on the skills and experience of the tradesman.
+They will often be able to undertake the job themselves without the need for further tradesmen, although this will depend on the skills of the carpenter chosen.
+A carpenter will usually cost you around £125 per day, but this will depend on the skills and experience of the tradesman.

 General Builder